4 days in Malta without a car

 You should bear in mind though that the city is fairly small, and there are very few hotels there.
 So if you are traveling during the high season, make sure to book your accommodation ahead of time.

-We stayed in Valletta ourselves, in a small apartment near the city walls, and while it looked nice and it was well-positioned, I felt that the cleanliness wasn’t quite on par, especially given the price.
-I especially disliked the fact that we received stained towels.
+We stayed in Valletta ourselves, in a small apartment near the city walls, and while it looked nice and was well-positioned, I felt that the cleanliness wasn’t quite on par, especially given the price.
+I particularly disliked the fact that we received stained towels.

 So, for this reason, I’m not recommending our accommodation, rather I’ll list a few other options: